oldcai/blog/source/_posts/server/big-postgresql-database-migration.md

 ### Situation

-In our case, the database is bigger than 200GB, it would take at least 3 hours to migrate to a new server, including export, transfer and import.
+In our case, the database is almost 300GB, it would take at least 3 hours to migrate to a new server, including export, transfer and import time.

-Sometimes, it's acceptable to shutdown sites or apps to maintain for a short time, but what if the data grows bigger and migration takes days or even weeks?
+Sometimes, it's acceptable to shutdown sites or apps for a short time to do some maintain, but what if the data grows and the migration may takes days or weeks?

 For services in-production, you would expect it always online.